 Taxes

-Taxes are often an overlooked cost of homeownership.
-You must pay taxes on your property, and they’re an important component to consider when determining how much you can afford.
-One of the most expensive taxes that most homeowners pay is property tax, which varies by location.
+You must pay taxes on your property.
+They’re an important component to consider when determining how much you can afford.
+One of the most expensive taxes most homeowners pay is property tax, which varies by location.

-Property taxes support your local community and pay for services like libraries, local fire and police departments, public schools, road maintenance, park maintenance and community development projects.
+Property taxes support your local community.
+They pay for services like libraries, local fire and police departments, public schools, road maintenance, park maintenance and community development projects.

 How Much Do You Pay In Taxes?